Ground state energy of dilute Bose gases in 1D: Introduction

-For the lower bound in Section \ref{SecLowerbound}, we also need a way to extract the leading order free Fermi term in the energy, and use Lemma \ref{lemscatlength} in combination with the known expansion \eqref{LLenergy} for the Lieb--Liniger model.
+For the lower bound in Section \ref{SecLowerbound}, we equally need to find a way to obtain the free Fermi energy to leading order.
+We use Lemma \ref{lemscatlength} in combination with the known expansion \eqref{LLenergy} for the Lieb--Liniger model.
 Choosing a suitable $R>R_0$, the idea is that \eqref{dyson1} can be written as

 thus lower bounding the kinetic and potential energy on $[-R,R]$ by a symmetric delta potential at radius $R$.
-Heuristically, we proceed by repeatedly applying \eqref{eqidea} to an $N$-body wave function $\Psi$, and to obtain the symmetric delta potential for any neighbouring pairs of bosons.
-Then---crucially--- we throw away the regions where $|x_{i+1}-x_i|\leq R$ (this is inspired by a similar step in \cite{lieb2004one}).
-That should produce a lower bound since $v$ is repulsive.
+Heuristically, we proceed by repeatedly applying \eqref{eqidea} to an $N$-body wave function $\Psi$ to obtain the symmetric delta potential for any neighbouring pairs of bosons.
+Then---crucially---we throw away the regions where $|x_{i+1}-x_i|\leq R$, which is inspired by a similar step in \cite{lieb2004one}.
+This produces a lower bound since $v$ is repulsive.
 With these regions removed, the two delta functions at radius $|x_{i+1}-x_i|= R$ collapse into a single delta at $|x_{i+1}-x_i|= 0$, with value $4/(R-a)$.
 This gives the Lieb--Liniger model on a reduced interval, evaluated on some wave function, which can then be lower bounded using the Lieb--Liniger ground state energy \eqref{LLenergy} (appropriately corrected for finite $N$, and the loss of norm of $\Psi$ from the thrown-out regions).

 All this may seem rather radical, but the heuristics work out: starting with an interval of length $L$, we cut it back to length $L-(N-1)R$, so that the Lieb--Liniger expansion \eqref{LLenergy} with $c=2/(R-a)$ and new density $N/(L-(N-1)R)=\rho(1+\rho R+\dots)$ produce